NDSEARCH: Accelerating Graph-Traversal-Based Approximate Nearest Neighbor Search through Near Data Processing: Evaluation

 \textbf{Ablation study.}

 We conduct the ablation study of the proposed techniques, including degree ascending BFS reordering (re), multi-plane operation mapping (mp), dynamic allocating (da) and speculative searching (sp) on spacev-1b as shown in Fig.~\ref{ablationstudy}.
 Even without any optimizations, the bare machine of \design (Bare) can still achieve over 4$\times$ speedup over CPU because 1) data transfer via the PCIe is eliminated; and 2) \design does not need frequent access DRAM to fetch the vertices as CPU does to its main memory.
 Without the dynamic allocating, \design can hardly beat DS-cp though \design achieves larger parallelism and internal bandwidth due to multi-LUN/plane operations.
 This is because there are redundant operations on the LUN-level accelerators and we actually implement dynamic allocating on DS-cp to maximize its hardware utilization.
-With all the proposed techniques, \design achieves its optimal performance.
+With all the proposed scheduling techniques, \design can fully exploit the potential of our hardware design and further achieve 4.1$\times$ performance improvement compared to bare \design, showing the benefits of our software-hardware co-design solution.

 \textbf{Overhead analysis.} As illustrated in Fig.~\ref{breakdown}, NAND read occupies the largest proportion ($24\% - 38\%$) of the entire execution time of \design due to the frequent access to feature vectors stored in NAND flash chips.
 However, compared to the CPU+SSD system, the proportion of SSD I/O read is reduced from $\sim$70\% (as shown in Fig.~\ref{AccessSSD}) to $\sim$6\% thanks to the ``filtering" of \ssd.
 The latency of the bitonic kernel on FPGA only accounts for at most 12\% of the overall latency.
+The ``Allocating" part captures the overhead of dynamic scheduling, specifically the batch-wise dynamic allocating.
+The speculative searching overhead is overlapped by the distance computation and SSD read in the non-speculative searching stage as discussed in Section~\ref{sec:speculative}.
 We can also observe that running DiskANN requires more DRAM access and execution of embedded cores but fewer SSD reads than HNSW thanks to using the internal DRAM of SSD to cache some hot feature vectors.
-Generally, DRAM access and execution of embedded cores take 20$\%- 35\%$ of the total execution time to maintain the FTL, access LUNCSR, and buffer the temporary results.
+Generally, DRAM access and execution of embedded cores take 20$\%- 35\%$ of the total execution time to maintain the FTL, access LUNCSR, and buffer the temporary results. \textbf{ECC and endurance.}